 Maine’s Good Samaritan Law prevents a person from being arrested or prosecuted for certain violations if the grounds for that arrest or prosecution result from the person experiencing a drug-related overdose or seeking medical assistance for someone else who is.

-- Violation of probation
+- Violation of a protective order

 Why are laws like this important?

 Because they have been proven to save lives.